AcademTeX/course-repo-template/gh-pages/_posts/YYYY-MM-DD-lecture01.md

 When writing up lecture notes, it's advisable to use either PDFs which embed in markdown files or markdown files directly where you can capture the gist of a lecture and the arguments of a proof without having to do the details.

 Filling in the details of an outline of a proof is a great way to encourage that you retain the information from a lecture.

-You don't have to use markdown for note-taking.
-Another possibility would be to upload files to `assets/files` and then reference them from the homepage.